cctv2206/web-app-stock-forecasting-system/README.md

 [Documentation](https://github.com/cctv2206/web-app-stock-forecasting-system/tree/master/documentation) folder contains all the reports and slides of our project.

 [Website](https://github.com/cctv2206/web-app-stock-forecasting-system/tree/master/website) folder contains all the web pages.
+(My favourite part of course.)

 Please refer to [Project Reprot](https://github.com/cctv2206/web-app-stock-forecasting-system/blob/master/documentation/Final%20Report%20of%20Group%202%20(5.1).pdf) for more information.